-The UEC is a flagship arm of CLSU in agricultural extension and rural development.
+The UEPO is a flagship arm of CLSU in agricultural extension and rural development.
 The Center aims to capacitate local leaders, extension workers, farmers, entrepreneurs, and other clients along the value chain of development to enhance their role and participation in attaining sustainable development goals.

-Divisions under the UEC
+Divisions under the UEPO

 As the capability building arm, it is responsible for assessing clients’ training needs, developing and implementing trainings based on identified priority training needs, and evaluating trainings to assess their effectiveness.
 It uses face-to-face and online modalities and taps trainers from within and outside the University.